Giraffe Centre Nairobi: Experience Feeding Giraffes

 Kazuri Beads is a handcrafted ceramic jewelry shop that is a short drive from the Giraffe Centre.
 Visitors are able to pay for tours in the workshop and buy ethical souvenirs.

-The surrounding Karen location is surrounded by cafes, restaurants, and shopping centers where one can have a nice rest and dine after sightseeing.
+The surrounding Karen location is surrounded by cafes, restaurants in Nairobi, and shopping centers where one can relax and dine after sightseeing.

 All these attractions make the Giraffe Centre in Nairobi a very easy place to spend a satisfying day.